masondow/mt_deq_arms_modulair_colocation/README.md

 - **📄 `exploratory_analysis_dow_20250428_v4.Rmd`**
   Located in `exploratory analysis/`
   This R Markdown workbook evaluates the raw accuracy of Modulair PM2.5 measurements relative to FEM monitors across three collocation sites.
-Performance is benchmarked using EPA NSIM field-testing targets and stratified by both AQI category and FEM reference to understand how accuracy varies across conditions.
+Performance is benchmarked using EPA NSIM field-testing targets and stratified by both AQI category and FEM monitor reference to understand how accuracy varies across conditions.

 - **📄 `model_development_dow_20250312.Rmd`**
   Located in `modeling/`
-  This notebook follows the EPA sensor correction workflow to develop and evaluate candidate correction models.
+  This R Markdown notebook follows the EPA sensor correction workflow to develop and evaluate candidate correction models.
 Multiple model types—including linear, interaction, and quadratic forms—are trained, cross-validated, and assessed for performance in improving sensor agreement with FEM data.

 ## 🔐 API Setup (for re-running QuantAQ queries)